j-schumann/import-export/README.md

 ## Future Improvements

+* what could be done with Symfony's serializer?
+  * can already transform object (graphs) to array
+  * properties can be marked with groups to be exportable
+  * how to mark properties to only be exported as identifier? new attribute? how implement that, how is APIP doing this?
+  * how to mark array properties to be treated as DTO-List?
+  * how to ignore some properties without the need to hardcode groups? (exclude-filter)
+  * how to limit to some properties without the need to hardcode groups? (include-filter)
 * evaluate Doctrine's ORM collection attributes to check for allowed element class
 * Improve union type handling (e.g. multiple base types: int|string)
 * not only export to arrays but also directly to files